 1. Let go of stuff

 I no longer wanted to waste my precious time cleaning and maintaining my home, so I removed all the items I no longer needed, used or loved.
 The decluttering process transformed my life and living in a simpler environment made me feel calmer and happier.

 2. Abandoned the pursuit of unnecessary belongings

 When you’ve simplified your belongings, you tend not to want to buy more stuff!
 And when I stopped looking at online shopping sites or wandering around shops I had more time and money.
-I find living with fewer things means I enjoy the things I have a whole lot more, after all, less is more!
+I find living with fewer things means I enjoy the things I have a whole lot more, and buying less is kinder to the planet.

 3. Changed my morning routine

 Although I’ve never been a morning person, waking up in a tidy clutter-free home makes my mornings especially joyful.
 I no longer feel rushed and I’m able to get a lot more done before I leave for work.
 Best of all, getting up earlier gives me more hours in the day to enjoy.

 4. Started regular exercise

 5. Enjoyed more time offline

 ~ No internet before 9am or after 9pm.